Tips to Keep Your Home Secure Over the Holidays

 Keep Your Valuables Safe

 Avoid leaving anything valuable in plain sight inside the house.
 Lock jewelry, important documents and other small items away in a combination safe.
-For insurance purposes, in case your house is burglarized while on vacation, keep a list of any particularly valuable things and include their serial number or a photo.
+For insurance purposes, in case your house is burglarized while you are away, keep a list of any particularly valuable things and include their serial number or a photo.
 Get information on Where to Install a Safe in Your Home.

 Some handy local service providers can help you keep your home looking lived in while you’re gone.
 For example, you could schedule lawn and garden care for the period that you will be away.
 Having the grass cut, leaves raked or snow shoveled are all smart ways to take care of your property even when you’re not there.
 Be sure these hired helpers access using a smart lock or entrusting them with a spare key.
 Don’t try to hide a key around the home.